 Israel's booming diamond export trade has set a new record in the first quarter of this year, with sales totalling 175 million U.

-Israel's booming diamond export trade has set a new record in the first quarter of this year, with sales totalling 175 million U.S. dollars (GBP90 million) - about a third higher than for the same period last year.
+Background: Israel's booming diamond export trade has set a new record in the first quarter of this year, with sales totalling 175 million U.S. dollars (GBP90 million) - about a third higher than for the same period last year.

 On this basis, the trade is expecting to ring up foreign sales totalling more than 700 million U.S. dollars (GBP 350 million), compared with 526 million U.S. dollars (GBP 260 million) last year.